Fact checked by Dr. Antoinette Martin, DVM

-While some of the pellets made for guinea pigs contain Vitamin C, it is a good idea to add a supplemental source to make sure they are getting enough.
-While natural sources of Vitamin C, like a wide variety of fruits and vegetables, can be healthy, it is difficult to get the balance right.
+While some of the pellets made for guinea pigs contain Vitamin C, it is good to add a supplemental source to ensure they are getting enough.
+Natural sources of Vitamin C, found in various fruits and vegetables, can be healthy, but it isn’t easy to get the balance right.
 Guinea pig-specific Vitamin C supplements are available in the form of tablets and powders, and they can ensure the guinea pig has enough in its diet to live a healthy life.

 How Much Vitamin C Do Guinea Pigs Need?

 In general, guinea pigs need between 10 and 50 milligrams of Vitamin C per day.
 The exact amount your particular guinea pig will need depends on a variety of factors.
-Since age, health, stress level, pregnancy status, and more can all impact Vitamin C requirements, it is always a good idea to speak with a veterinarian to come up with a specific supplement routine.
+Since age, health, stress level, pregnancy status, and more can all impact Vitamin C requirements, it is always a good idea to speak with a veterinarian to develop a specific supplement routine.

-Even if you give your guinea pig plenty of vegetables and fruits that are rich in Vitamin C, as well as pellets that have added Vitamin C, it can be difficult to make sure it has enough.
-This is because Vitamin C is a relatively unstable compound, so it tends to break down and oxidize fairly quickly.
+Even if you give your guinea pig plenty of vegetables and fruits that are rich in Vitamin C, as well as pellets that have added Vitamin C, it can be challenging to make sure it has enough.
+Vitamin C is a relatively unstable compound, so it tends to break down and oxidize pretty quickly.
 Once this occurs, it cannot be absorbed through the digestive system of a guinea pig, so it will not satisfy the animal’s Vitamin C requirements.

 Supplementing Vitamin C is particularly important for older guinea pigs, as their digestive systems become far less efficient as they age.
 This means older animals often struggle to absorb appropriate amounts of the vitamin from the food they are given.
 If you have any questions about Vitamin C supplements, speak with a Hello Ralphie online vet.

 As mentioned earlier, guinea pigs require a significant amount of dietary fiber.
 Aside from the fact that it helps maintain a healthy balance of gut bacteria, guinea pigs need fiber for their teeth.
 This is because guinea pigs have constantly growing teeth.
-While our teeth stay a specific size and length, guinea pig teeth keep growing, which can pose health risks if the growth is left unchecked.
+While our teeth stay a specific size and length, guinea pig teeth keep growing, posing health risks if the growth is left unchecked.

 Chewing fibrous materials, such as hay, helps grind the teeth down.
 While chewing hard pellets can help, they are usually not enough on their own to grind the teeth down and keep them at a healthy length.
-Again, this is why it is critical that you provide your guinea pig with a constant source of fresh and healthy hay.
+Again, this is why you must provide your guinea pig with a constant source of fresh and healthy hay.

 Final Tips for Guinea Pig Diets

-Now that we have gone over foods and supplements that are appropriate to feed your guinea pig, we will go over some final feeding tips.
+Now that we have gone over foods and supplements appropriate to feed your guinea pig, we will go over some final feeding tips.

-It is important that you keep your guinea pig’s diet fairly stable and that you do not make changes abruptly.
-Even if you are transitioning your guinea pig to a healthier type of food, it is important to make sure this change occurs slowly.
-While some level of variety is good, too abrupt of a change can cause your guinea pig to stop eating, or even become sick.
+It is essential that you keep your guinea pig’s diet reasonably stable and that you do not make changes abruptly.
+Even if you are transitioning your guinea pig to a healthier type of food, it is crucial to make sure this change occurs slowly.
+While some level of variety is good, too abrupt of a change can cause your guinea pig to stop eating or even become sick.
 For more information about changing your guinea pig’s diet, feel free to reach out to a Hello Ralphie online vet.